-While the previous works studied parameter sharing indirectly through latent model representation, \citet{wang2020negative} explicitly test for the existence of language-specific and language-neutral parameters instead.
+While the previous works studied parameter sharing indirectly through latent model representation, \citet{wang2020negative} explicitly test for the existence of language-specific and language-neutral parameters.
 They do so by employing a pruning method \citep{louizoslearning} to determine the importance of model parameters across languages, and find that some parameters are shared while others remain language-specific.
-Moreover, \citet{wang2020negative} focused on the negative interference effects \citep{ruder2017overview} of cross-lingual sharing i.e., parameter updates that help the model on one language, but harm its ability to handle another.
-They show that cross-lingual performance can be improved when parameters are more efficiently shared across languages, leading to a body of works on finding language-specific and language-neutral subnetworks within MLLMs to better understand \citep{foroutan2022discovering} and guide \citep{lin2021learning, choenni2022data} cross-lingual sharing at the parameter level.
-In contrast to these works, we do not study cross-lingual sharing at the level of model parameters, but instead consider sharing at the data level.
+Moreover, \citet{wang2020negative} focused on the negative interference effects \citep{ruder2017overview} of cross-lingual sharing, i.e., parameter updates that help the model on one language, but harm its ability to handle another.
+They show that cross-lingual performance can be improved when parameters are more efficiently shared across languages, leading to new studies on finding language-specific and language-neutral subnetworks within MLMs to better understand \citep{foroutan2022discovering} and guide \citep{lin2021learning, choenni2022data} cross-lingual sharing at the parameter level.
+In contrast to these works, we do not study cross-lingual sharing at the model parameter level, but instead consider sharing at the data level.
 To the best of our knowledge, we are the first to explore this direction.